Testing Together at Howard Brown Health

 Monday: Noon – 7:00 p.m.

 1) What is the process?

-At our Howard Brown Sheridan and Howard Brown Halsted Walk-In Clinic locations, you and your partner(s) will meet with a Patient Service Representative (PSR) and register for services.
+At our Howard Brown Sheridan, you and your partner(s) will meet with a Patient Service Representative (PSR) and register for services.
 Depending on the services requested, you and your partner(s) will be called in by the appropriate person to perform the venipuncture/blood draw needed for the HIV/STI tests.
 Afterwards, you will be called in by a walk-in staff member, where you will receive your HIV test results together at the time of your visit.
 No appointment is necessary for Walk-In Clinic services.